CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpbroker.md

 * Get

-# Extending functionality with Custom Modules
+# Extending functionality with Custom Services

 # Execute
 Execute custom modules implemented on the server side.
 An example of this is the **OSSEC** implementation with a custom Python module in [this github repo](../Public Blueprint Source/OSSEC/noarch).
 We also have a sample module in the [examples](examples/example_extension_module.py) directory.